AliasIO/Shot.io/README.md

 Shot.io
 =======

-A mobile optimised photo gallery web app (self-hosted Flickr alternative).
+A mobile optimised photo publishing platform (self-hosted Flickr alternative).

 **This is very much a work in progress.**